 Following the acquisitions of several more global specialty metals companies in 2006 – 2008, including what is now known as United Performance Metals (UPM), the global reach expanded even further.
 An aerospace specialist, UPM carries a wide variety of products such as sheet metal, bar stock, forgings, and castings to small hardware in many alloys such as nickel and cobalt.

 After growing into many separate and unique companies, in 2008 the shareholders formed a parent company, O’Neal Industries (ONI), to better manage the growth of the business and provide some corporate support functions for the subsidiary companies, such as mergers and acquisitions, financial reporting, legal, corporate compliance and tax services.
-However, each company continues to handle core functions which are unique and strategic to them, such as sales, operations, and purchasing.
+However, each company continues to handle core functions that are unique and strategic to them, such as sales, operations, and purchasing.

 With a continued focus to invest in the current portfolio of businesses, in 2008, ONI through subsidiary company TW Metals, acquired Stainless Tubular Products (STP), a supplier of stainless steel tubing, pipe, and fittings, specializing in polishing.